 So we’ve covered what the project roadmap is, but why is it important to have one?
 You might think “Well, I know the plan and the details and I can easily explain to them if needed, why bother making a document?”
 The truth is that a huge chunk of a PM’s job is stakeholder and team management, and when you put that into perspective, there are two reasons why having a roadmap is necessary – time and context.

 The roadmap allows you to convey the essential aspects of the project to C-level stakeholders, who often don’t have the time to delve into details.
 In addition, the same stakeholders may disregard or label your project as low priority, simply because they don’t know its importance.
 And lastly, you may be negatively impacted in one way or another if you don’t make a project roadmap.

 This one time I was managing a website redesign for a website analytics product, and my team and I were nearing the project closing.
 I was to visit the client’s office the next day as I got a call from her asking to present the project to the C-level board while I was there.

 And I was like sure, no problems.
 I threw together a couple of slides and while the presentation went fine, I failed to communicate the strategic values of the project.
-I spent so much time on understanding their customer service vision and reflecting that in my project, and even made a list of necessary next steps to broaden the success even further.
+I spent so much time on understanding their customer service vision and reflecting on that in my project, and even made a list of necessary next steps to broaden the success even further.
 However, because I didn’t have a roadmap and failed to touch on those points during my speech, everything went down the drain.
 Learn from my mistakes.
 Having a project roadmap allows you to promote your project and raise its priority as you continuously build on the previous success.